 I received a PhD in philosophy from KU Leuven and the University of Leipzig in 2017.
-In my thesis, I presented a systematic account of human community that combines ideas form Analytic Social Ontology and Aristotelian-Thomistic philosophy.
+In my thesis, I presented a systematic account of human community that combines ideas from Analytic Social Ontology and Aristotelian-Thomistic philosophy.
 From 2009 to 2012, I was a fellow at a.r.t.e.s.
 Graduate School for the Humanities Cologne.

 My current research revolves around the concept of goodness in both moral philosophy and metaphysics.
 In particular, I am interested in the epistemological question how we recognize that something is good in the first place and how that enables us to understand what goodness is.

 - I have co-edited a special issue of ARSP (Der normative Druck des Faktischen), which just came out.